Privacy Policy — Pitch Like This

 Performance & errors:

-- Hosting & platform logs (Supabase, Vercel, Netlify)
+- Hosting and platform logs (Supabase, Vercel, Netlify)

 Service-specific / User-generated content (UGC):